katesnelson/RuralityIndex/content/publication/county-level-estimates-of-landscape-complexity-and-configuration-in-the-coterminous-us/index.md

 ---
-title: "County-level Estimates of Landscape Complexity and Configuration in the Coterminous US. "
+title: County-level Estimates of Landscape Complexity and Configuration in the Coterminous US
 publication_types:
   - "0"
 authors: